-This free photo editing app uses artificial neural networks (whatever that means) which “enable users to make photos appear like they were painted by Picasso, Munch or even Salvador Dali himself.”
+This free photo editing app uses artificial neural networks (whatever that means), which “enable users to make photos appear like they were painted by Picasso, Munch, or even Salvador Dali.”

 4. Adobe Photoshop Express

-Just upload a photo from your device, take a new one with the camera, or use an image from your Adobe Creative Cloud account and then get to work editing.
+Just upload a photo from your device, take a new one with the camera, or use an image from your Adobe Creative Cloud account, and then start editing.

 Best for: Taking your food photos to the next level.

-Everyone is guilty of taking pictures of their food at some point in their life.
-Foodie embraces this impulse and helps you take your food photos to the next level.
+Everyone has been guilty of taking pictures of their food at some point.
+Foodie embraces this impulse and helps you take your food photos to an entirely new level.

-Plus, it helps you line up the perfect bird’s eye top view shot, and makes the colors pop.
+Plus, it helps you line up the perfect bird’s-eye shot and makes the colors pop.

 Bottom line: If you take pictures of food, you need this free photo editing app.